Learning Horn Envelopes via Queries from Large Language Models: Learning the Horn Envelope

 \SetKwInput{KwData}{input} \SetKwInput{KwResult}{output}

 \begin{remark} Algorithm~\ref{alg:learn} manipulates a list $E^-$ of negative examples.
 The positions of the list are not shifted when an element is removed.
 E.g., if an element in $E^-=e_1\ldots e_n$ is removed at position $k$, we consider $E^-=e_1\ldots e_{k-1} e_{k+1}\ldots e_n$.
 In other words, for $j>k$, position $j$ remains $j$ and not $j-1$.
-When we write $|E^-|$ we mean the number of elements and not the number of positions (which would be $n-1$ in a list of $n$ positions with one element removed). \end{remark}
+When we write $|L|$ for a list $L$ we mean the number of elements and not the number of positions (which would be e.g. $n-1$ in a list $E^-$ with $n$ positions and one element removed). \end{remark}

-\begin{theorem} Every (positive or negative) counterexample may be returned by the oracle at most polynomially many times.
-Thus, Algorithm~\ref{alg:learn} terminates in $O(2^{|\Vsf|})$, hence it terminates in exponential time in the worst case. \end{theorem} \begin{proof} We use the following two technical claims.

-\begin{claim} At any iteration of the main loop, on Line 19 of Algorithm~\ref{alg:learn}, $Q:=\{\quasi(x)\;|\;x\in \NH\}$ is such that $Q$ falsifies all examples in $\NH$ and only those. \end{claim}